HDI-Project/ATM/README.md

 #### 3. Saving and loading the best classifier:

 ##### Saving the best classifier:

-In order to save the best classifier, the `results` object provides you with a method that does it for you:
+In order to save the best classifier, the `results` object, provides you with `export_best_classifier` method, that takes as an argument the path where you would like to save this classifier:

 ```python
 results.export_best_classifier('path/to/model.pkl')